2gis/mapsapi/src/doc/en/examples/markers.md

 ### Processing events of the group of markers

-When clicking on the marker, the map will be centered in his position:
+When clicking on the marker, the map will be centered in its position:

 <div id="map5" style="width: 100%; height: 400px;"></div>
 <script>